-As we approach the mid-point of the Autumn Quarter with its cooler temperatures, falling leaves, and mounting workloads, I am writing to remind you of the resources and diversions available to enhance your experience at the University of Chicago.
+With the Autumn Quarter well underway, I am writing to remind you of the resources and diversions available to enhance your experience at the University of Chicago.

 Health and Wellness Services

 UChicago Student Wellness offers students access to coordinated and comprehensive medical care, counseling, psychiatry, and health promotion services targeted at building and maintaining overall wellbeing.
-Services are provided in the University’s Student Wellness Center located on 59th Street and Maryland Avenue.
+Services are provided in the University’s Student Wellness Center located at 840 East 59th Street.
 Virtual appointments are also available, depending on the nature of your need.
 A full list of services is on the UChicago Student Wellness website.
 Services are provided at no cost to eligible students.
 (Most degree programs that convene full time on the Hyde Park campus are eligible.)

 Fitness and Recreation

-You can stay active and de-stress through Athletics & Recreation’s many free fitness classes (available in person or virtually) and intramural and sport clubs.
-Students also have access to the Gerald Ratner Athletics Center with their UChicago ID (no membership is required).
-Ratner provides a fitness center with weights and cardio equipment, an auxiliary gym with a multipurpose court, and the Myers-McLoraine Pool.
+You can stay active and de-stress through Athletics & Recreation’s many free fitness classes (available in person or virtually) and intramurals and sport clubs.
+Students have access to the Gerald Ratner Athletics Center and Henry Crown Field House with their UChicago ID (no membership is required).
+Both facilities provide a fitness center with weights and cardio equipment and multipurpose courts.
+Ratner also houses the Myers-McLoraine Pool.

 Center for Leadership and Involvement (CLI)